 In 2010, Evelin Martinez, PA and Temica Boutte, PA started the exercise and nutrition program.
-They both were seeing a lot of patients with diabetes, hypertension and other medical conditions.
-The patient’s blood sugars and blood pressure were out of control and they would explain to them that diet and exercise are the cornerstones in terms of controlling these medical conditions.
+Both PAs were seeing a lot of patients with diabetes, hypertension and other medical conditions.
+The patients had unhealthy blood sugar and blood pressure levels and the providers would explain to them that diet and exercise are the cornerstones of controlling these medical conditions.
 They would ask them if they exercised and where they exercised and how often they exercised.
-A lot of patients expressed to them that there wasn’t anywhere for them really to exercise in the area.
-There wasn’t access to places like the YMCA/YWCA or LA Fitness because they were too far away.
-Also, cost was an issue from an economic standpoint; financially it was too expensive for them.
-They expressed walking in the parks nearby or walking around their neighborhoods didn’t feel safe especially at night.
-Many are able to walk after work but didn’t feel they had any place to go.
+Many patients expressed to them that they didn’t have anywhere to exercise in the area.
+Patients couldn’t access places like the YMCA/YWCA or LA Fitness because they were too far away.
+Also, cost was an issue; financially, it was too expensive for them to join a gym.
+Further, they expressed that walking in the parks nearby or walking around their neighborhoods didn’t feel safe, especially at night.
+Many could walk after work, but didn’t feel they had any place to go.

-Temica and Evelin felt that this was really bad for the patients and thought that they needed to do something to provide an exercise program and nutrition education and really help patients to be able to work out and get in shape as well as work on the medical conditions they are dealing with.
-They decided to do something about it and started exercise and nutrition classes.
-They initially started at a park in the area and invited patients to attend.
-SCFHC found out that they were doing this for the patients and stepped in and had their grant writer identify some grants, applied and were awarded three (3) grants.
-We offer a variety of different exercise classes including nutrition education and have seen an impact in terms of patient’s blood sugars, remarkable changes in their blood pressure, weight loss, a lot of them that were depressed or anxious came back and reported they were feeling better and overall excited when they come in and they really enjoy the classes.
+Now, we offer a variety of different fitness classes, including nutrition education, and have seen an impact in terms of patients’ blood sugars, remarkable changes in their blood pressure and weight loss.
+Many patients that were depressed or anxious before starting the classes reported that they were feeling better and were excited to come to class.
 The best part is that it’s free.
-We don’t have to worry about problems with access because of financial or economical issues.
-We are excited that we are able to provide this program and are looking forward to expand it and be able to provide additional classes, more often.
-We currently have yoga, boot camp, Zumba and we want to be able to offer even more classes to our patients.
+Patients don’t have to worry about problems with access because of financial issues.
+We are excited that we are able to provide this program and are looking forward to expanding it to provide additional classes, more often.
+We currently have yoga, boot camp, and Zumba; we want to offer even more classes.